a-griffiths/AutoSpec/README.md

 ## Running the tests

 Download the test folder from this github page to somewhere on your computer.
 Also download the main code AutoSpec.py to somewhere you'll remember.
+Additionally, you will need to download the datacube and put it in the test folder, the datacube can be downloaded from [here](https://drive.google.com/open?id=1FewIkG2yHgGlBq1kWE1sHtUu7_DRPbDC) (can't upload to github due to filesize).

 You can run the code as is by opening a terminal and typing:
 ```
 cd /data/directory/test
 python /installed/directory/Autospec.py